Oryoku Maru

 Legacy and Memorialization

-Oryoku Maru holds a central place in the history of the Hellships and in the memory of American POW suffering in the Pacific.
+Oryoku Maru holds a central place in the history of the Hellships and in the memory of American POWs suffering in the Pacific.
 Its sinking in Subic Bay directly connects the ship’s story to the Hellships Memorial in the Philippines and to ongoing efforts to document the names and fate of the men aboard.
 The tragedy has also remained significant in postwar justice and remembrance: Japanese personnel connected to the mistreatment and deaths of prisoners from the Oryoku Maru transport were prosecuted after the war, and in recent years recovery and identification work has continued for some of the men lost in the disaster.
 Oryoku Maru therefore stands not only as a symbol of wartime atrocity, but also as a continuing site of remembrance, research, and accountability.

 Sources